run-ai/docs/docs/admin/workloads/policies.md

           container: 30101
           external: 8081
 ```

-A policy for itemized field is composed of three parts:
+A policy for complext field is composed of three parts:

-* Rules: These rules apply to the `ports` parameter as a whole.
-In this
-example, the administrator specifies `canAdd` rule with _true_ value, indicating
-  that a researcher submitting an interactive job can add additional
-  ports to the ports listed by the policy. _true_ is actually the default
-  for `canAdd`, so it actually could have been omitted from the policy above.
+* __Rules__: Rules apply to the `ports` parameter as a whole.
+In this example, the administrator specifies `canAdd` rule with `false` value, indicating that a researcher submitting an interactive job can add additional ports to the ports listed by the policy (_true_ is actually the default for `canAdd`, so it actually could have been omitted from the policy above). when `canAdd` is set to `false`
-  Administrators would normally specify `canAdd` when its desired value is false,
-  indicating that a researcher cannot add any port except those specified
+  the a researcher will not be able to  add any additional port except those already specified by the policy.
-  by the policy.<p><br>

-* itemRules: These rules impose restrictions on the data members of
-each item, in this case - `container` and `external`.
-In the above examlpe,
-  administrator limited the value of `container` to 30000-32767, and the value of
-  `external` to a maximum of 32767. <p><br>
+* __itemRules__: itemRules impose restrictions on the data members of each item, in this case - `container` and `external`.
+In the above example, the administrator has limited the value of `container` to 30000-32767, and the value of  `external` to a maximum of 32767.

-* Items: In this section the administrator  specifies a list of default
-ports.
-Each port is outlined as one item in the list, and must be labeled.
-  In this example there are two ports, labeled admin-port-a and admin-port-b.
-  Their default value is 30100:8080 and 30101:8081, respectively.
-The administrator
-  can also specify if a researcher can change/delete ports from the submitted workload.
-In this
-  case, `admin-port-a` is hardwired, while `admin-port-b` can be changed or deleted
-  by the researcher when submitting a workload.
+* __Items__: Specifies a list of default ports.
+Each port is an item in the ports list and given a label (e.g. `admin-port-b`).
+The administrator can also specify whether a researcher can change/delete ports from the submitted workload.
+In the above example, `admin-port-a` is hardwired and cannot be changed or deleted, while `admin-port-b` can be changed or deleted by the researcher when submitting the Workload.

 ### Syntax

-The complete syntax of the policy yaml can be obtained using the explain
+The complete syntax of the policy yaml can be obtained using the `explain`command of kubectl.
-command of kubectl.

 For example:

 ```bash
 kubectl explain trainingpolicy.spec